opnfv/functest/docs/functest.rst

 It shall be possible to run functional tests on any OPNFV solution.

 The goal of this document consists in
  * a description of functional tests for OPNFV
  * a description of the tools needed to perform these tests
  * the procedure to configure the tools and the scenarios associated with these tests

-Functional tests shall be automated and collected results shall be used to improve the robustness and the reliability of the overall system.
+Fs much as possible) unctional tests shall be automated and collected results shall be used to improve the robustness and the reliability of the overall system.

 Function tests may cover any domain that could lead to improve the OPNFV solution and define "Telco Cloud" KPI.